top of page

 10 min read

 How Much Does a Horse Weigh?
+Breed Weight Chart and Calculator

 Horse Weighing Horse weight isn’t a single number—it’s a range shaped by type, frame, height, age, and body condition.
 For owners, the real job is getting an accurate enough estimate to feed correctly, dose safely, respect trailer limits, and track conditioning.
 This guide gives you fast reference ranges by type and two owner-safe, two-minute methods (scale if available; tape + formula if not) so you can measure at home with confidence.
-We’ll also show how Body Condition Sco
+We’ll also show how Body Condition Scor

 Horse Education Online